ryanm2000/text-overflow-scroll.js/README.md

 Options
 -----------------
  > ```javascript
- > duration				// Integer in milliseconds - Dictates the speed at which the scrolling animation happens.
+ > speed				// 'slow', 'medium', or 'fast' - Speed in which you want the animation to run
  > hoverElement		// 'self' or 'parent' - Determines which element the hover even gets attached to
  > easing					// 'linear', 'ease-in-out', etc.  - Easing function